cloudymike/vagrant-cassandra-cluster/README.md

         $ git clone https://github.com/shaochuan/vagrant-cassandra-cluster.git
         $ cd vagrant-cassandra-cluster

+2. Put the cassandra apache under vagrant-cassandra-cluster

+        $ ls apache-cassandra-2.0.4-SNAPSHOT-bin.tar.gz
+        $ pwd

-2. Start up and provision automatically all dependencies in the vm:
+3. Start up and provision automatically all dependencies in the vm:

         $ vagrant up

-3. Now your cluster is up and running.
+4. Now your cluster is up and running.
 At your host machine, use cqlsh to connect with the cluster

         $ cqlsh